CaptainSwag101/LazyShell/readme.txt

 A collection or "palette" of tiles used to draw to a tilemap.

 "trigger"
-To cause something to happen, such as an event, when Mario comes into contact with something.
+When Mario comes into contact with something like an NPC or event field, and an event script is initiated, it is "triggered".
+NPCs have a trigger property which sets the conditions for the script's initiation when Mario collides with it.